Last Updated on December 8, 2023 by Sharon Advik

 Built-In Wi-Fi Connectivity:

-The D750 includes built-in Wi-Fi networking, which enables the seamless transfer of photos and remote shooting capabilities.
+The D750 includes built-in Wi-Fi networking, enabling seamless photo transfer and remote shooting capabilities.

 It also supports various sharing and tagging possibilities, expanding the camera’s potential applications.

-Once the Nikon Wireless Mobile Utility app has been installed on a mobile device running Android or iOS, you will be able to use that device to browse the contents of the memory card, select images, and transfer files between devices in a seamless manner so that you can immediately share them online.
+Once the Nikon Wireless Mobile Utility app has been installed on a mobile device running Android or iOS, you can use that device to browse the memory card’s contents, select images, and seamlessly transfer files between devices to share them online immediately.

-In addition, the mobile device can trigger the shutter remotely and display a live view image from the camera, which enables the user to work from a greater distance.
+In addition, the mobile device can also trigger the shutter remotely and display a live view image from the camera, enabling the user to work from a greater distance.

 IEEE 802.11b and IEEE 802.11g are the standards.